-My Mom recently published a book entitled Seize The Seizures; I edited it.
+My Mom recently published a book entitled Seize The Seizures.
+I edited at (and loved doing so).
 Below is an excerpt from it.

 I have this recurring dream about my Mom–-we are in some unknown European city.
 I rap on the door of a small flat.
 I hear shuffling sounds as she peers from behind a small opening in the door.
 She looks startled, like I have just awoken her out of some deep slumber and like the light hurts her eyes…she doesn’t say much, but her eyes look impossibly plaintive.
 “I wish you could be here more.”
 I wake up, crying.
 It’s just a dream, but this is what you feel like when someone you love is hurting.
 There is a lot of guilt, no matter what you do…and what you do is never enough.

 People expect you to wear your grief in plain sight for all to see, as though the only way to express authentic pain is to cover yourself in ashes and wear sack cloth…as though there is something you are supposed to be doing.
 I am not sure how much doing is going on, but I do know a lot of feeling is.
 I don’t like telling people my Mom is sick because it makes what I feel is a very private thing public.
 To talk about it feels diminishing and banal.
 How can pain be banal?
 I cannot tell you how many times people ask me how she is doing, almost waiting for me to respond “Fine,” so they can get on with the conversation.
 I sometimes don’t even bother telling them that she is very far from fine, so I just tell the truth.
 She is hanging in there.